knangia04/maker-taker-trading-strategies/report.md

   - Taker Demo Video

 - **[Asuthosh Anandaram ]**:
-  - Worked on the python code for the Market Taking Strategy
+  - Market Making Strategy ideation and helped with implementation
   - Github cleanup and adding ReadMe sections for both srategies

 - **[Krish Nagia]**:
-  - Worked on the python code for the Grid Strategy
+  - Implementation and backtesting of Maker Strategy in Python using ipynb
+  - Implementation and backtesting of Maker Strategy in Cpp using Strategy Studio

 # SMA (Simple Moving Averages) Based Reactive Taker Strategy